eddmann/eddmann.github.io/_posts/2018/2018-06-26-mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens.md

 <p><script src="https://asciinema.org/a/w6hj8mSNhjbttO56KTKBolwyK.js" id="asciicast-w6hj8mSNhjbttO56KTKBolwyK" async></script></p>

-We have now successfully exercised the ability to sign-up and authenticate users with the application.
+We have now successfully exercised the ability to sign up and authenticate users with the application.
-Join me in the next post were we will look into providing a level of code reassurance, adding the static type checker [Flow](https://flow.org/) to our Webpack configuration.
+Join me in the next post where we will look into providing a level of code reassurance, adding the static type checker [Flow](https://flow.org/) to our Webpack configuration.